Tibbd5/AdventOfCode2021/README.md

 "# AdventOfCode2021"

-Learnign pyton, so the solutions are not elegant :)
+learning python, so the solutions are not elegant : )